-In this tutorial, you will learn how to modify your existing AWS Elastic Beanstalk application and then terminate that application.
+This tutorial will cover how to update your existing application and then how to delete your Elastic Beanstalk environment, which includes your application.
 This tutorial is a continuation from the Launch an Application with AWS Elastic Beanstalk tutorial, so please go through that tutorial first if you haven’t already.
 This tutorial will cover how to update your existing application and then how to get rid of your Elastic Beanstalk environment, which includes your application.

 Windows Users: To unzip the php-v1.zip file, right click on the php-v1.zip file, click Extract All..., then click Extract.